• Home

 Everyone is welcome.
 Even if you have no death story to share, you can be a support and light for others or be a good listener of other's stories.

-No need to RSVP, just turn up.
+No need to RSVP, especially if you're a listener, just turn up.

 Drinks and cookies will be provided with cozy decor and vibes.